Staying Quit After Release (SQuARe) Trial

 Professor Stuart Kinner

-Rates of tobacco smoking are extremely high among people cycling through Australian prisons.
+Rates of tobacco smoking are extremely high among people entering Australian prisons.
 In 2015, it was estimated that the prevalence of tobacco smoking in prison entrants was estimated at 74%.
-People with histories of incarceration experience disproportionate rates of smoking-related health problems including cancer, chronic obstructive pulmonary disease, and cardiovascular disease; these disparities are often compounded by entrenched socio-economic disadvantage.
+People with a history of incarceration experience disproportionate rates of smoking-related health problems including cancer, chronic obstructive pulmonary disease, and cardiovascular disease; these disparities are often compounded by entrenched socio-economic disadvantage.